 Certain financial key figures and ratios presented in Outokumpu's Annual Report are not measures of financial performance, financial position or cash flows under IFRS and are therefore considered as alternative performance measures.
 These measures are not defined by IFRS and therefore may not be directly comparable with financial measures and ratios used by other companies, including those in the same industry.
-The reason for presenting these measures is that either they are statutory requirements applicable to the Annual Report of the Group or the management believes that these measures provide meaningful supplemental information on the underlying business performance or financial position of the Group.
+The reason for presenting these measures is that either they are statutory requirements applicable to the ment believes that these measures provide meaningful supplemental information on the underlying business performance or financial position of the Group.
 These financial measures should not be considered in isolation from, or as a substitute for, financial information presented in compliance with IFRS.
-Alternative performance measures are marked with in the Group key figures table.
+Alternative performance measures are marked with \ in the